India Eve Chipchase

 The India Protocol is named after, and operated in memory of India Eve Chipchase, a 20-year-old female who was coerced away from a nightclub in Northampton in 2016 by a sexual predator before being raped and murdered.
 We are hugely grateful to the Chipchase family for their friendship and support.

-Administered by our Nova team volunteers the Nightcare Hub is a female-led, female-focused India Protocol support facility located at 1 Royal Crescent in Cheltenham town centre (behind the coach station).
+Administered by our Nova team volunteers the Nightcare Hub is a female-led, female-focused India Protocol support facility located at 1 Royal Crescent in Cheltenham town centre (behind the coach station, between Vodka Revolution and Yates).

-The Hub is open to the Guardian team, police, ambulance service and community partners who may return vulnerable females to a safe, secure and supported environment.
+The Hub is open to the Guardian team and community partners who may return vulnerable females to a safe, secure and supported environment.
 The Hub is also open to 'walk-in' female service users who may utilise the following services free of charge:

 Female safe and secure space